DallasMuseumArt/OctoberFriends/README.md

 If you are migrating from a wordpress installation of friends you will also need to provide database configuration in order to migrate your data

-* Download and complete the installation for October CMS (http://octobercms.com)
-* Extract this repository into plugins/dma/friends
-* In plugins/dma/friends folder run `composer install`.
 * edit apps/config/database.php and add the following
 <pre>
         'friends_wordpress' => array(